IEEE RFID 2016 Student Travel Grants

-Student authors of accepted papers, poster/workshop student presenters, or student competition entrants, may apply for travel grants to Merrily Hartmann, Finance Chair (email@example.com) by the April 23, 2013 deadline.
-Up to 10 scholarships of $500 for travel costs will be awarded.
+Student authors of accepted papers or poster/workshop student presenters may apply for travel grants to Chris Valenta, Finance Chair by the April 22, 2016 deadline.
+Up to five scholarships of $500 for travel costs will be awarded.
 Award recipients may apply the grant proceeds to registration fees, airfare, hotel, etc.

 Requirements for all STG applicants: